Portable exercise equipment for your caravan

 • likely actually to be used.

-So, let’s take a look at some of the portable kit that is available:
+So, let’s look at some of the portable kit that is available:

 Resistance bands